WanderWise Wandering Tech Guide

 If they dislike wearing devices

-Choose tools they don’t have to wear: Smart Locks, Alarms, Motion Sensors, Cameras, and Voice Assistants can all support safety without requiring your loved one to interact with them.
+Choose tools they don’t have to wear: Smart Locks, Alarms, Motion Sensors, Cameras, and Voice Assistants can all provide awareness without requiring your loved one to interact with them.

 If your loved one has wandered before

 Prioritize tracking tools.
-Smart Watches (Early to Moderate stages), Smartphones (Early to Elevated), or Wearable GPS devices (Elevated to Advanced) can help you find them quickly.
+Smart Watches (Early to Moderate stages), Smartphones (Early to Elevated), or Wearable GPS devices (Elevated to Advanced) can help you locate them quickly.
 Geofencing can add extra peace of mind.

 If they wake at night and move around